zetardiocash/zetardio/README.md

 }
 ```

-For more, see the [examples](https://github.com/zFun/zFun/tree/master/examples) and [tests](https://github.com/zFun/zFun/tree/master/tests) directories.
+For more, see the [examples](https://github.com/zetardio/zetardio/tree/master/examples) and [tests](https://github.com/zetardio/zetardio/tree/master/tests) directories.

 ## Architecture

-zFun uses a privacy-first runtime that integrates cryptographic primitives directly into Solana programs.
+zetardio uses a privacy-first runtime that integrates cryptographic primitives directly into Solana programs.
 The framework handles:

 - **Zero-Knowledge Proofs**: Generate and verify ZK-SNARKs for private transactions
 - **Encrypted State**: Store sensitive data on-chain with homomorphic encryption